-- Select RIDs/QA Report tab. - Select SLD Upload Results Note: If two teams were collecting data in the same project during the same time frame it will be necessary to run a Raw Results Report to be able to filter and identify samples by team.
+- Note: If two teams were collecting data in the same project during the same time frame it will be necessary to run a Raw Results Report to be able to filter and identify samples by team.
 Qualifiers will still need to be applied to the SLD Upload Results. - Filter samples by an Analyte Suite requiring blanks. - For ease of determining the collection of blanks select one Characteristic Name (ex.
-Phosphorus as P). - Sort by date and ensure that required blanks were collected for the run. - If blanks were not collected during the sampling run flag all analytes in the analytical suite for the entire sampling run with a SWQB Qualifier Code BN in the SLD Upload Results report. - Document validation codes that were applied in the Verification and Validation Worksheet. - Notify a Project Manager, the Monitoring Team Supervisor, or the Program Manager to upload applied validation codes.
+Phosphorus as P). - Sort by date and ensure that required blanks were collected for the run. - If blanks were not collected during the sampling run, flag all analytes in the analytical suite for the entire sampling run with a SWQB Qualifier Code "BN" in the SLD Upload Results report. - Document validation codes that were applied in the Verification and Validation Worksheet.